braiden-vasco/yard-cov/README.md

 ### Configuration

-Every rule in Yardstick can be turned off globally and locally.
+Every rule in **yard-cov** can be turned off globally and locally.
 All rules are enabled and threshold is set to maximum by default (100%).
-If your documentation coverage is below or above this threshold then yardstick will exit with a nonzero status and print that fact.
+If your documentation coverage is below or above this threshold then **yard-cov** will exit with a nonzero status and print that fact.

 Default configuration:
 ```yaml